sebastian13/docker-compose-nginx-proxy/README.md

 ### Renew Certificates

 Define a Cronjob like this, to renew the certificates periodically.
+Use chronic from [moreutils](https://manpages.debian.org/jessie/moreutils/chronic.1.en.html) if you like.

 ```
-0 0 * * SAT docker-compose -f /docker/00-nginx-proxy/docker-compose.yml up certbot && docker exec nginx-proxy nginx -s reload
+0 0 * * * chronic docker-compose -f /docker/00-nginx-proxy/docker-compose.yml up certbot && chronic docker exec nginx-proxy nginx -s reload
 ```

 To manually check your certificates for renewal run `docker-compose up certbot`.